th2-net/th2-codec-generic/codec-fix/README.md

 ## Release notes

++ 3.2.1
+  + Puts the BeginString(8) field during encode.
+The value to set is determined from the dictionary namespace.
+  + Verifies a message by the configured dictionary during encoding.

 + 3.2.0
-  + Added the 'verify message structure' option, default value is set to 'true'
+  + Added the 'verify message structure' option, default value is set to 'true'.